xukai92/markdown-cv/README.md

 ## Instructions

-1. Edit the source file at: /source/cv.md
+1. Edit the source files at: `cv.md` and `mypubs.bib`
 2. Run 'make pdf' in the folder containing the Makefile
-3. A new PDF will be generated in the /output folder
+3. A new PDF will be generated in the folder

-## Notes / to do

-1. Create a list of useful commands
-2. Create instructions for adding variables, changing style etc.
-3. Add citation to related projects.